Keenencates/chess/README.md

 # chess
-My implementation of chess.
+My implementation of a hot-seat game of chess.

 To-do
 -------
-+ Must add one more rule to make game complete -- the draw state when repeated board states happen.
++ Must add one more rule to make game 'truly' complete -- Threefold repetition: the draw state when repeated board states happen.

 Refactor Ideas
 ---------